jhamiltonengineer/init-container-template/README.md

 # init-container-template
-Template for calling RESTful API from a Kubernetes init-container.
+Template for calling RESTful API from a Kubernetes init-container and adding the content to a main pod via emptydir() volume mounts.

 # Motivation
 The goal is to always keep the primary application pods lean and the attack surface to a minimum.
 However, there are times that on pod startup, we need to get various objects from